Framework Integration & Connection Lifecycle

 Production readiness requires continuous metric collection and automated leak identification.
 Connection acquisition timeouts must align with upstream SLA requirements.
 Default timeouts often exceed acceptable latency budgets, causing cascading thread starvation.

 Leak detection relies on stack trace sampling.
 The pool tracks acquisition timestamps against active duration thresholds.
 Connections exceeding the threshold trigger diagnostic dumps.
-Framework-Specific Leak Detection Tools integrate with APM platforms to correlate leaked connections with specific code paths and request handlers.
+APM platforms can correlate leaked connections with specific code paths and request handlers using pool-level instrumentation hooks.
+For metric pipelines, dashboards, and saturation alerting that sit above these per-framework hooks, see Connection Pool Observability.

 Circuit breaker integration prevents total system collapse during pool exhaustion.
 When active connections exceed safe limits, the breaker rejects non-critical requests.
 This preserves capacity for transactional integrity and health check endpoints.